noodlapp/noodl-docs/docs/getting-started/noodl-ai.md

 ## Noodl AI access

-All Noodl users have access to the beta version of Noodl AI, which includes generative features powered by OpenAIs GPT.
-However, as these models come with associated costs, we have divided the Noodl AI beta into two modes:
+Noodl AI is built on top of OpenAIs GPT models, and requires you to input an OpenAI API key.
+It currently supports two modes:

-**Limited Beta** is free for all users and is based on GPT-3.5.
-As this model is not as advanced as GPT-4, this mode only supports very limited AI features.
+- **GPT-3.5**: As this model is not as advanced as GPT-4, this mode only supports very limited AI features.

-**Full Beta** is based on GPT-4 and requires you to input a GPT-4 API key from OpenAI.
-This AI mode includes all generative features, and provides significantly better results.
+- **GPT-4**: This AI mode includes all generative features, and provides significantly better results.

 :::note
 Please note that the performance of the same AI command varies between the two modes due to the different capabilities of the GPT versions.
-For the best results, we recommend using the Full Beta mode, as it gives you a better output.
+For the best results, we recommend using the GPT-4 mode, as it gives you a better output.
 :::

-### LLM agnostic

-To streamline the beta phase, the public version of Noodl AI is limited to GPT-3.5/4.
-However, Noodl is built to leverage custom LLM endpoints, and even different models for compliance, regulations, performance, or price concerns.

-> We are currently looking for teams willing to test custom solutions.
-Please contact us of you are interested in using another LLM, custom endpoint, or your own knowledge base.

 ## Setup Instructions

 Any version of the editor that is version 2.9 or higher comes with the generative features enabled.
 You can see your current version during login, or in the top right corner of the editor.
 If your editor has not automatically updated to the latest version, visit the [Noodl Console](https://console.noodl.net) to download it manually.

 When opening a project you should see the AI bar in the top left corner of the node canvas.
-In the Editor Settings (in the Sidepanel) you can find options for changing the beta mode, or disabling all AI features.
+In the Editor Settings (in the Sidepanel) you can find options for changing the AI model, or disabling all AI features.

 <div className="ndl-image-with-background l">

 ![](/docs/getting-started/noodl-ai/settings.png)

 </div>

-### Limited Beta

-The Limited Beta mode is activated by default and is free to use for everyone.
-It is built on top of OpenAIs GPT-3.5 model.
-Due to the limitations of GPT-3.5 we only support the `/Function` command in this mode.

-### Full Beta

-The Full Beta mode requires an GPT-4 API key from OpenAI.
-If you don’t have a GPT-4 API key you can request one from OpenAI (but there might be a waiting list).
-Noodl will not charge you for using the Full Beta, but Open AI will bill you their regular amount based on your API usage.

-To activate the Full Beta, open the Editor Settings, find the **Noodl AI (Beta)** settings, and change the mode to `Full beta (gpt-4)`.
-Enter the API key and click **Verify** to activate.

 ## AI commands